elliotcm/light_mongo/README.md

 It is dependent on the gem `mongo`, which is the MongoDB Ruby driver.
 For performance reasons I would recommend also installing `mongo_ext`, the C extensions for the driver.

+__UPDATE__: Looks like Kyle Banker released a 1.0 of the Ruby Mongo driver.
+This is awesome stuff but unfortunately breaks a bunch of LightMongo.
+I can't guarantee any environment newer than `Ruby 1.8.6` and `mongo 0.19.1` for the moment.

 Rails
 -----
 Please see [LightMongo-Rails][lm_rails] for an ActionPack-compatible bridge.